 Dr. Christian Richardt

-I am a postdoctoral researcher in the Graphics, Vision and Video group at Max-Planck-Institut für Informatik in Saarbrücken, Germany, where I work on user-centric video processing with Christian Theobalt.
+I am a postdoctoral researcher working on user-centric video processing with Christian Theobalt at the Intel Visual Computing Institute at Saarland University and also in the Graphics, Vision and Video group at Max-Planck-Institut für Informatik in Saarbrücken, Germany.

 I was previously a postdoc in the REVES team at Inria Sophia Antipolis, France, working with George Drettakis and Adrien Bousseau, and I interned with Alexander Sorkine-Hornung at Disney Research Zurich.